joshuagraber/joshuagraber/README.md

-Self-taught fullstack engineer, working primarily in React.
+Self-taught fullstack engineer, working primarily in node and React.
 Writer and editor.
 Former adjunct professor.

-📋 JavaScript & Typescript, node, React, etc.